zeplin/zeplin-extension-documentation/tutorial.md

 ![Code snippet](img/codeSnippet.png)

+#### Logging
+You can use `console.log` within your extensions to print logs.
+These logs should be visible either in the browser console if you're debugging using the Web app, or the Console app if you're using the macOS app.

+Tip for macOS app users: In order to filter logs in the Console app, type in `process:Zeplin`, hit ENTER key, and then type `message:[Log] {PLUGIN_DISPLAY_NAME}` (e.g. `message:[Log] React Native` for the React Native Extension), and hit ENTER key again.

 ### Available functions

 Displaying code snippets in the project's local styleguide or shared styleguides is pretty straightforward as well.
 Similar to the `layer` function, you can implement `colors` and `textStyles` functions.